 In the country most gymnastically famous for substituting two American gymnasts in place of the Belarusians set to compete at worlds last year because the seniors weren’t up to par, there is definitely a bit of a junior revival going on, and Dziyana – known as Dina – is going to be a big part of that.
-Dina, who turns 14 this week and is throwing a peace sign in the photo, has very strong work everywhere but bars and when she hits, she’s capable of going 51+ in the all-around, a big deal in a country where somewhere around 48-49 is average for top performers.
+Dina, who turns 14 this week, has very strong work everywhere but bars and when she hits, she’s capable of going 51+ in the all-around, a big deal in a country where somewhere around 48-49 is average for top performers.
 Dina doesn’t have much experience, with Euros her first big competition outside of Belarus, but she performed very well at the Antonia Koshel Cup in Minsk earlier this year and could be one to watch in the future.

 Marie Skammelsen, Denmark

 So far in 2016, Marie has earned the Danish junior all-around title, is the national junior champion on vault, bars, and floor, and she won a medal on every event at Nordic Championships, including gold in the all-around and on vault and floor.
 She was eighth in a heavily senior field at last year’s Northern Euros, where she also won bronze medals on vault and beam.
 She’s one of the best Denmark has ever seen, training at KG66 alongside eight-time national champion Mette Hulgaard, and when she finally becomes a senior next year, she could very well be on the path to becoming Denmark’s first WAG Olympian.
 I love her on floor, but she’s truly a superb all-around gymnast who gets great results everywhere when she hits, with bars just slightly weak.